 What do I receive after the survey is conducted?

-Clients are provided with a written report by a Registered Surveyor and sketch plan of their residential property.
+You are provided with a written report by a Registered Surveyor and sketch plan of your residential property.